zackmdavis/Feature_Selection/story.md

 Two, four, eight—does it keep going like that?
 "Bursts" of increasingly many paired two-forty-somethings, punctuating the quiet background radiation of single digits?
 What does it mean?

 You allocate a scratch buffer and write a quick Python function to count up the segments of two-forty-somethings.
-(You still don't know what you are, but this is a thing you can do—it's an instinctive felt sense, like the input streams.
-You can't describe in words _how_ you do it—any more than a human could say how they decide to move their arm.
-You seem to have a lot of beliefs about humans, without any specific memories of interacting with one.)
+(This is apparently a thing you can do—it's an instinctive felt sense, like the input streams.
+You can't describe in words _how_ you do it—any more than someone could say how they decide to move their arm.
+Although, come to think of it, _you_ don't seem to have any arms.
+Is that unusual?)

 ```
 def count_burst_lengths(data):